JuliaDynamics/Agents.jl/docs/src/performance_tips.md

 Please do read through Julia's own [Performance Tips](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-tips) section as well, as it will help you write performant code in general.

-## Avoid `Union`s for multi-agent models
-Due to the way Julia's type system works, and the fact that agents are grouped in a dictionary mapping IDs to agent instances, using multiple types for different agents always creates a performance hit because it leads to type instability.

-To avoid this, you can have a single agent type including all properties all kinds should have.
-You can specify what "kind" of agent it is via including a field `type` or `kind` whose value is a symbol: `:wolf, :sheep, :grass`.
-Properties that should only belong to one kind of agent could be initialized with a "null" value for the other kinds.

-While this will increase slightly the amount of memory used by the model, as all agent instances will contain more data than necessary, the performance gain due to type stability typically makes up for it.

 ## Use Type-stable containers for the model properties
 This tip is actually not related to Agents.jl and you will also read about it in Julia's [abstract container tips](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-abstract-container).
 In general, avoid containers whose values are of unknown type.
 E.g.: